simrandotdev/simransdsu/README.md

 Software developer trying to explore different faces of engineering and learning something new everyday.

-Graduate from San Diego State University, I have worked on different stacks from server to mobile and sprinkle of frontend(AngularJS, yes AngularJS) in between.
+I have worked on different stacks from server to mobile and sprinkle of frontend(AngularJS) in between.
 A constant learner and always eager to learn more.

-Currenly I am working as a Senior iOS developer for a major bank in Canada.
+Currenly I am working as a iOS developer @HSBC in Canada.
+Previously worked on a Consumer Cellulars mobile application for customers.

 Some technologies that I work on day to day basis:

 - iOS Development
-- Android Development
+- Android Development (My knowledge of Android deprecates faster than their APIs.)
-- Ktor
+- Ktor (Learning and Teaching at the same time)

 Want to connect with me?
 <br />